mostafa-charkazi/AVR-Temp-Based-Motor-Control-SBU/README.md

 - ⏰ Internal real-time clock using Timer
 - 🔢 4-digit 7-segment display driven by 7448
 - 🧮 Adjustable threshold and motor speed
-- 🛠️ Written in C using CodeWizardAVR + AVR-GCC
+- 🛠️ Written in C using CodeWizardAVR + CodeVisionAVR

 ## Hardware
 - Microcontroller: ATmega32 (2 MHz)